 What’s the difference between Broker and Dealer?

-A clear example is in the world of Forex trading.
 A foreign exchange broker is often mistaken for an intermediary, it is actually a dealer, since it always acts as a counterparty to traders’ orders via special contracts (called CFDs).
+Both entities facilitate market access for investors, but brokers connect counterparties while dealers provide liquidity from proprietary positions.
+Understanding these operational differences helps market participants recognize how agency relationships introduce distinct liability and authority frameworks beyond the fundamental capacity distinctions.

 What’s the difference between Broker and Agent?